Vacant Land Purchase in Chicago

 FAQs

-How fast can I sell vacant land in Chicago?
+How fast can I sell vacant land in Cook County?

 Will a cash buyer purchase my vacant lot if I owe back taxes?